rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

 **Boolean**
     The sections are created by making use of a dynamic boolean modifier setup.

+    :Exact: When enabled, the 'Exact' boolean solver will be used.
+This is slower but more accurate.
+Recommended for more complex meshes.
     :Hole Tolerant: When enabled, the boolean will work with meshes containing holes.
 This makes the section box slower, so only enable it when needed.
     :Self Intersection: When enabled, the boolean will work with meshes intersecting themselves.
 This makes the section box slower, so only enable it when needed.
     :Material: The material which will be applied to the faces capping the sections.